Sagar-MondayAgents/context7/README.md

 }
 ```

-Once the MCP server is added, you can easily continue using it.
+Once the MCP server is added, you home/samspc/SaMsDrivE/MLAI/mcpcan easily continue using it.

 </details>